Eimaen/ConsoleMusix/README.md

 I published it just **for educational purposes**.

 ## Known bugs
-* When the second song per launch is opened and it contains lyrics, program returns to the main menu loop, but doesn't dispose `SoundOutput`.
-It makes it kinda stuck.
 * Soundcloud download works good, but not always.
 Some songs aren't currently downloadable.
 For those ones you can use YouTube *(pre-releases currently don't support YT download)*.

 #### Your CPU must be fast enough to render console visualization and prevent FPS drops.